 Payment can be made online through the Lagos State e-Tax or VIS portal, or directly at approved testing centers.
 It is important to note that driving without a valid roadworthiness certificate is an offense, and offenders can be fined or have their vehicles impounded by FRSC or state traffic authorities.

-Therefore, maintaining a valid roadworthiness certificate is both a legal requirement and a safety necessity for all drivers in Lagos.
+Therefore, maintaining a valid roadworthiness certificate is both a legal requirement and a safety necessity for all drivers in Lagos

 How long does car registration take in Nigeria?